 The summative assessment for this module consists of:

 Assessment 1: TED talk Presentation (50%).

-Students will have the opportunity to present in the form of a TED talk an argument/research topic and to collaborate with other students.
-The marking will take into account the individual component/group work.
+Students will have the opportunity to present a timely research topic as a group in the form of a TED talk.
 Students will be provided with a marking scheme and the criteria used to assess the presentations.